davidoury/docker-tutorial/README.md

 can be specified there.

-When you exit the shell the container will stop running and all changes you have made, while using the shell, will vanish.
+When you exit the shell the container will stop running and __all changes you have made to the container will vanish__.

-These two parameters are required when you are running a shell with Docker:
+Two parameters are required when you are running a shell with Docker:

 - `--tty=true` allocates a pseudo-TTY
 - `--interactive` keeps a standard tty open